Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Introduction

 \subsection{Outline of the paper}

-The rest of the paper is organized as follows: Section 2 reviews related methods and presents our contribution.
-In Section 3, we present our method and provide formal analysis, particularly Theorem \ref{thm:csmc_g}, which offers a lower bound on the probability of perfect reconstruction of the matrix, along with conditions on the minimum number of randomly selected columns and the minimum size of the sample of known elements of the reconstructed matrix that ensure achieving this estimate.
-Section 4 contains experimental results on synthetic and real datasets, confirming the effectiveness of the proposed method.
+The rest of the paper is organized as follows.
+Section~2 reviews related work and highlights our contributions.
+Section~3 introduces the proposed method and provides the formal analysis, including Theorem~\ref{thm:csmc_g}, which establishes a lower bound on the probability of perfect matrix reconstruction, together with conditions on the minimum number of randomly selected columns and the minimum number of observed entries required to achieve this bound.
+Section~4 presents experimental results on both synthetic and real datasets, confirming the effectiveness of the proposed approach.
+Section~5 contains proofs and supporting theorems, and Section~6 concludes the paper and outlines directions for future research.